 Easy to Uninstall

-When we remodeled our kitchen and laundry room in 2015, we removed the EasyClosets cabinets from the laundry room temporarily.
+When we remodeled our kitchen and laundry room of our first home in 2015, we removed the EasyClosets cabinets from the laundry room temporarily.
 It was very easy to remove the doors, shelves, and section dividers.
-I did break one of the cams, but since EasyClosets includes extra installation hardware, that was an easy fix.
 When the remodel was completed, reinstalling the laundry room cabinets was a cinch.

 The first EasyClosets system that we designed and purchased in 2005 was for our office.
 In this closet, rather than a standard reach-in design, we decided to create two very simple sets of shelves – one for the left side of the closet and one for the right side.
-Though the middle of the closet is bare, all shelves are within easy reach.
+Though the middle of the closet was bare, all shelves were within easy reach.
 When this was an office closet, it held heavy books and office supplies.
-Fourteen years later, it is still in great shape, and the design continues to maximize space.

 When our second child was born, we converted the office closet to hold clothes rather than books.
 To do so, I simply called EasyClosets and requested two hanging rods for this closet.
 Because all of our designs are saved to our account, it was a simple task for them to locate the design and determine the correct width of the hanging rods.